snap-vc/cli/README.md

 # Snap CLI

+> **⚠️ Warning**
+>
+> This codebase is being rewritten in C#.
+The current implementation is in TypeScript, but the transition to C# aims to improve performance, enhance scalability, and expand functionality.
+In future updates, expect significant changes in the project structure, dependencies, and installation instructions.
+Stay tuned!

 This is a powerful Git workflow enhancement tool designed to streamline your version control experience with intuitive commands and additional features.

 ## Features